 The professional concentration in Public Health is designed to provide students the opportunity to work as public health professionals, and/or entry into a Master of Public Health degree program.
 The curriculum offers courses related to the five core areas of public health (epidemiology, biostatistics, environmental health, health policy management, and social and behavioral sciences).
-Students specializing in this concentration may select one of options: Minor in Health Services Administration, Minor in Nutrition, Emphasis in Social and Behavioral Sciences, or Qualification for Registered Environmental Specialist/Registered Sanitarian (REHS/RS) Exam.
-Students should recognize that this program does automatically lead the REHS/RS to certification.
+Students specializing in this concentration may select one of four options: Minor in Health Services Administration, Minor in Nutrition, Emphasis in Social and Behavioral Sciences, or Qualification for the Registered Environmental Health Specialist/Registered Sanitarian (REHS/RS) Exam.
+Students should recognize that this program does not automatically lead to the REHS/RS certification.
 Students interested in this certification must meet with an advisor to discuss eligibility requirements.